 WHAT “Torch Song”

-BOTTOM LINE Condensed but no less intense revival of Harvey Fierstein’s prophetic play.
+BOTTOM LINE A sweet-tempered but hollow revival of Harvey Fierstein’s groundbreaking play.